fibarrafdec/Weather-Dashboard/README.md

 ## Questions?

-If you have any questions related with this Express Note Taker, feel free to reach me through:
+If you have any questions related with this Weather Dashboard, feel free to reach me through:

 Email:[fibarrafdec@gmail.com](fibarrafdec@gmail.com)